samuel-book/samuel_shap_paper_1/introduction/intro.md

     * Low stroke severity (e.g. NIHSS <5)
     * Stroke onset time not known precisely
     * The existence of pre-stroke disability

+* Combinations of non-ideal features significantly suppress use of thrombolysis.

 ## Background